FrostadEng/MechanicalDesignTools/engineering_tools/projects/mezzanine_design/Mezzanine_Calc_Package.md

 \rightarrow \mathbf{98.24 \text{ MPa}}
 $$

-> *Capacity is reduced to 87.7% of the theoretical Euler stress to account for initial crookedness.*
+> *Capacity is reduced to 87.7% of the theoretical Euler stress.*

 **6. Nominal Compressive Strength** *[AISC Eq.
 E3-1]*